 - Empathy wins over hunger if you’re a rat.

 - Finally, having browsed the finalists for Open Lab 2012, my personal favourites are #1 (on pirates) and #12 (on fluids).

 I started reading Babel’s Dawn (the book by Edmund Blair Bolles, whose blog of the same name I’ve been following for some time), but got distracted on other things and haven’t finished.
 I have to say my feelings are mixed.
 One of my biggest criticisms is that Bolles misrepresents what biologists mean by levels of natural selection, but I don’t want to go into details before I’ve finished the book.

-I made an offering to the fairies, which they accepted after about a week.
-You’ll have to beg if you want to know what I mean by that, though.
+Finally, … I made an offering to the fairies, which they accepted after about a week.
+(That was an intentionally cryptic sentence, but feel free to ask what I mean by it.)